eekarabiyik/twist/README.md

 # A Classification of Modular Curves
 ATTENTION: THIS REPO IS RAPIDLY CHANGING.
 DO NOT BELIEVE ANYTHING IT SAYS!
 ONCE EVERYTHING IS IN PLACE THIS SENTENCE WILL BE REMOVED.

+A SMALL BUG ABOUT COMPUTING THE JMAPS OF MODULAR CURVES OF GENUS >2 IS BEING FIXED!

 This repository contains the classification of modular curves upto genus 24 in terms of families.

 All the data is on: https://zenodo.org/records/15832985